oroinc/doctrine-extensions/README.md

 * `CONVERT_TZ(expr, from_tz, to_tz)` - Converts a datetime value expr from the time zone given by from_tz to the time zone given by to_tz and returns the resulting datetime value
 * `DAY(expr)` - Return the day of the month (0-31)
 * `DAYOFWEEK(expr)` - Returns the weekday index for date (1 = Sunday, 2 = Monday, …, 7 = Saturday).
 These index values correspond to the ODBC standard.
+* `DAYOFMONTH(expr)` - Returns the day of the month for date, in the range 1 to 31, or 0 for dates such as '0000-00-00' or '2008-00-00' that have a zero day part.
 * `DAYOFYEAR(expr)` - Return the day of the year (1-366)
 * `HOUR(expr)` - Return the hour from the date passed
 * `MINUTE(expr)` - Return the minute from the date passed